PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 The \code{AccelerationEval} itself merely exposes a Python interface which can be called.
 The \code{SPHCompiler} uses an \code{AccelerationEvalHelper} class which generates the appropriate code and sets up the underlying high-performance module.
 A similar strategy is employed for the \code{Integrator}.

-All the acceleration equations follow a very similar structure where the methods of a group of equations are invoked for each particle either with the neighbors or without them.
-The details of SPH schemes only differ in the combinations of these equations and the particle arrays that are involved.
-Since these are all very similar, we use mako~\cite{soft:mako} templates and auto-generate the Cython code using the mako template.
-On the CPU, this is done using mako templates for the Cython code.
+All the acceleration equations follow a very similar structure where the methods of a group of equations are invoked for each particle.
+Taking advantage of the similarity, we employ a technique commonly used in web development called \emph{templating} to write the common code once and dynamically substitute the variable parts.
+PySPH uses the mako~\cite{soft:mako} template library for this and auto-generates the Cython code using a mako template.

-To understand this better we consider the case of our example dam break problem.
+To understand this better we consider the case of dam-break problem.
 We have two groups involving two different particle arrays and five different equations.
-We can break this up into pair-wise interactions between the respective particle arrays as below: \begin{sloppypar} \begin{enumerate} \item For all the fluid particles, evaluate the \code{EOS}. \item For all the solid particles, evaluate the \code{EOS}. \item For all the fluid particles (as destination), evaluate the continuity and momentum equations due to the fluid particles. \item For all the fluid particles (as destination), evaluate the continuity and momentum equations due to the solid particles. \item For all the solid particles (as destination), evaluate the \code{ContinuityEquation} due to the fluid particles. \end{enumerate} \end{sloppypar}
+We can break this up into pair-wise interactions between the respective particle arrays as below: \begin{sloppypar} \begin{enumerate} \item For all the fluid particles, evaluate the \code{EOS}. \item For all the solid particles, evaluate the \code{EOS}. \item For all the fluid particles (as destination), evaluate the \code{ContinuityEquation} and \code{MomentumEquation} due to the fluid particles. \item For all the fluid particles (as destination), evaluate the \code{ContinuityEquation} and \code{MomentumEquation} due to the solid particles. \item For all the solid particles (as destination), evaluate the \code{ContinuityEquation} due to the fluid particles. \end{enumerate} \end{sloppypar}

-For the purpose of generality consider the continuity equation evaluated on the fluid by the fluid itself.
+Consider the continuity equation evaluated on the fluid by the fluid itself.
 The pseudo-code (written with a Python syntax) to evaluate this would be as shown in Listing~\ref{lst:eval-equation}.
 As can be seen in the listing, we first set the initial value of the property by calling the method implemented by the user and then call the loop with the appropriate neighbors.
 Clearly, executing this in parallel would require a lot more work and computation of the neighbors is itself fairly involved.
 However, the basic steps of the SPH computation are essentially what is shown in the algorithm.
-What we do is to write a mako function that generates the code necessary for each pair of particle arrays given a group of equations.
-This is automated and so is written only once.
+We write a mako function that generates the code necessary for each pair of particle arrays given a group of equations.
 Depending on the combination of particle arrays and equations, this is automatically expanded out into many lines of code.
-This is a very powerful approach.
+This is a very powerful approach because the template is written only once.